ysbs/jekyll-site/website-guide.md

 The web is statically compiled at the time of change, so the repository is really everything.

-Webmasters: Ondřej Profant, Stanislav Štipl, Jakub Michálek, Vojta Pikal, Jan Loužek
+Webmasters: Noah Stride

-Content administrators: Alexandr Kamarýt, Pavel Králíček, Jan Loužek
+Content administrators: Harley Faggetter

 ## 1. Markdown and yaml

 You need to know the markdown ** markdown **, which is very similar to the graphic plaintext.
 Markdown can also be tested in an [online editor](http://dillinger.io/) with a preview.
-No need to worry about him.
 You can also insert html directly into markdown.
 For example, if you want to insert a more complex table or google calendar.

 ```md
 # Title 1. levels